 - 4.1 There are a number of strategies, policies and procedures that are connected to this Fitness to Practise Policy, including:

 - a.
-Mitigating Circumstances Policy;
+Compensatory Measures Procedures;

 - b.
+Extenuating Circumstances Procedures;

+- c.
 Fitness to Study Policy;

-- c.
+- d.
 Health and Safety Policy;

-- d.
+- e.
 Information Technology and Systems Acceptable Use Policy;

-- e.
+- f.
 Placement Protocol;

-- f.
+- g.
 Prevent procedures;

-- g.
+- h.
 Safeguarding Policy;

-- h.
-Social Media Policy;
+- Social Media Policy;

-- i.
-Non-Academic Misconduct Policy;

 - j.
+Student Harassment and Bullying Policy;

+- k.
+Student Disciplinary Policy (Non-Academic Misconduct);

+- I. The Strategic Equality Plan;

+- m.
+Unfair Practice Procedure (for Academic Misconduct).

-The Strategic Equality Plan; - k.
-Student Emergency Contact Policy; - I. Academic Misconduct Policy. - m.
-Third Party Involvement Policy - 4.2 Before any formal procedures are instigated, the University will consider which procedure(s) are the most appropriate to be used in relation to the alleged offence. - 4.3 The University will reassess what procedures are used as appropriate and may change or add procedures as appropriate.
-It may be the case that two policies are used in tandem (e.g. the Fitness to Practise Policy and the Non-Academic Misconduct Policy).
-Or it could be that the Non-Academic Misconduct Policy is followed by procedures under the Fitness to Practise Policy. - 4.4 Where two or more policies or procedures are applicable at the same time, normally one policy will be the primary policy in terms of process.
-Students will be informed which policy, policies and procedures are used in their case and in which order they will be applied. - 4.5 Where criminal proceedings are involved, the University will follow the procedures as outlined in the Non-Academic Misconduct Policy.
-The University then may subsequently apply the procedures outlined in the Fitness to Practise Policy.
+- 4.2 Before any formal procedures are instigated, the University will consider which procedure(s) are the most appropriate to be used in relation to the alleged offence.

+- 4.3 The University will reassess what procedures are used as appropriate and may change or add procedures as appropriate.
+It may be the case that two policies are used in tandem (e.g. the Fitness to Practise Policy and the Student Disciplinary Policy [Non-Academic Misconduct]).
+Or it could be that the Student Disciplinary Policy (Non-Academic Misconduct) is followed by procedures under the Fitness to Practise Policy.

+- 4.4 Where two or more policies or procedures are applicable at the same time, normally one policy will be the primary policy in terms of process.
+Students will be informed which policy, policies and/procedures are used in their case.

+- 4.5 Where criminal proceedings are involved as a result of non-academic misconduct, the University will follow the procedures as outlined in the Student Disciplinary Policy (Non-Academic Misconduct)